Skip to main content

 Can the fellowship be used to complete my residency placement?

-Yes, some programs require a residency and the YNHHS Administrative Fellowship satisfies this requirement.
+Yes, some programs require residency and the YNHHS Administrative Fellowship satisfies this requirement.

 Important Dates

-• Complete NAFCAS applications must be submitted by September 29, 2023
+Complete applications must be submitted by Sept.
+15, 2025

 Candidates who are invited to interview on-site will participate in a day-long series of individual and panel meetings with various senior leaders.
-Candidates should plan on arriving the afternoon prior to interviews for a meet-and-greet with current fellows.
+Candidates should plan on arriving the afternoon prior to interviews for a meet-and-greet with executives and current and former fellows.
 Overnight accommodations and full reimbursement for travel expenses will be provided.

 What is the start date for the Administrative Fellowship?